Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 - Find out which FHIR resources need to be communicated about.
 - Find out if there is a FHIR model library for my programming language.
 - Determine which version of Koppeltaal should be supported.
+- Study the sample requests to the Koppeltaal server

 ### Supported FHIR resources
 This depends on the needs of the application(s) that will use the connector.
 It is possible to support a subset of `Message` types, to which an application subscribes in the [administration console] on the Koppeltaal server.